 After signing several waivers, I was whisked into a training room to watch a video about the Ferrari F430 GT and how to handle it properly.
-The owner came in afterwards to share a few more driving instructions and safety procedures.
+The owner came in afterward to share a few more driving instructions and safety procedures.
 After the video, I spent a few more minutes in a racing simulator.
 Finally, I had to listen to one last safety briefing after putting on the racing suit.

 While I waited for my turn to drive, I talked to the professional race car drivers.
 These guys had driven this track hundreds of times and were full of useful advice.
 I listened to what they had to say and made mental notes to apply during my laps.

 My heart started to race as one of the pro drivers led me to the car.
 I donned my helmet while one of the technicians strapped me to the seat.